-Healthcare… the industry that consumes almost one dollar out of five of our GDP.
-The United States spends about double the next highest spending country in the world, yet our healthcare outcomes results don't even put us in the top 10.
+Healthcare: the industry that consumes nearly one out of five dollars of our GDP.
+The United States spends nearly twice as much on healthcare compared to the second highest healthcare spender in the world.
+Despite this, our healthcare isn’t even ranked within the top 10.

 "When President Lyndon B. Johnson signed Medicare into law 55 years ago, America was in the midst of a healthcare crisis with 56% of seniors lacking healthcare.
 Today, we continue to have a crisis with 29 million uninsured Americans.
 Glucophage, a diabetes medication, costs $3 in Mumbai, $17 in Dubai, and $109 in San Jose!
 Over the past two decades, the opioid crisis killed thousands of people while pharmaceutical companies raked in the profits.
 Meanwhile, many American families are just one medical emergency away from bankruptcy.

 "Our healthcare system is run by greed.
 Now is the time to fight for the healthcare rights of the American people.
 It's time to pass legislation that American families need and deserve.
 Medicare for All has tremendous support in Congress: Representative Jayapal's House bill H.R 1384 currently has 118 co-sponsors."

 However, Congresswoman Anna Eshoo does not support Medicare for All (H.R.
 1384).
 The pharmaceutical industry has given over $43M to politicians to oppose Medicare for All.
 Congresswoman Eshoo is, in fact, the #1 recipient of Pharma money in congress.

 "Anna Eshoo's record on drug prices is terrible, and the reason why is obvious.
 She's taken enormous sums of money from drug corporations, and she does their bidding in Washington." - David Mitchell, founder of Patients For Affordable Drugs Action